 Commonly Asked Questions

-How can I connect with a career advisor during this time?
+How can I connect with a career advisor?

-The Porter Center team is working hard to support you during this time.
-The easiest way to make a virtual appointment with a career advisor is through the Elon Job Network.
-You may also call our front desk (336) 278-6064 or email email@example.com as they are being monitored.
+The easiest way to make an appointment with a career advisor is through the Elon Job Network.
+You may also call the Porter Center front desk at (336) 278-6064 or email firstname.lastname@example.org.
 We look forward to hearing from you!

 Many companies are still hiring, but please be aware the hiring process may be extended and will likely be a totally virtual experience.
 You will need some additional patience and persistence.
 You may contact the company to check on the status of a submitted application if no update has been provided.
 You must carve out time to dedicate to your job/internship search and networking.
 Make sure your resume, cover letter and social media profiles are updated.
 Find out which industries have the most need.